rhasanm/being-data-engineer/website/content/posts/learning-spark-lightning-fast-data-analytics.md

 We use APIs to write spark application and spark converts this into a DAG that is executed by the core engine.

+Spark's components:

+-   **driver**: the orchestrator, orchestrates paraller operations on the cluster.
+Access the distributed components (cluster manager and spark executor) through a SparkSession.

+    Key responsibilites:

+    -   instantiating a SparkSession
+    -   communicates with the cluster manager
+    -   requests resoureces from the cluster manager for executors
+    -   transforms all the spark operations into DAG computations, schedules them
+    -   distributes their execution as tasks across the spark executors.
+    -   communicates directly with the executors (after resoureces are allocated)
+-   **SparkSession**:

+    Not only did it subsume previous entry points to Spark like the SparkContext, SQLContext, HiveContext, SparkConf, and StreamingContext, but it also made working with Spark simpler and easier.

+-   **Cluster Manager**:

+    responsible for managing and allocationg resources.
+Currently supports standalone, yarn, mesos and kubernetes.

+-   **Spark Executors**:

+    runs on each worker node.
+In most deployment mode, only a single executor runs per node.

+**Deployment Modes**: local, standalone, yarn(client), yarn(cluster), kubernetes.

+### Distributed data and partitions {#distributed-data-and-partitions}

+Though this is not always possible, each Spark executor is preferably allocated a task that requires it to read the partition closest to it in the network, observing data locality.

+Partitioning allows for efficient parallelism.
+A distributed scheme of breaking up data into chunks or partitions allows Spark executors to process only data that is close to them, minimizing network bandwidth.

 ### The WH Questions {#the-wh-questions}

+-   what is apache spark?
+-   how all the components of Spark’s distributed architecture work together and communicate?
+-   what deployment modes are available?

 ## Chapter 2, Downloading Apache Spark and Getting Started {#chapter-2-downloading-apache-spark-and-getting-started}